Kristify/docs/docs/About/contributing.md

 # Contributing

 Want to help develop Kristify?
 Or just want to say thanks?
-You have come to the right place
+Then this is the right place!

 ## Code contributions